WCSCourses/AMR_2026/course_modules_2026/Metagenomics/CP10_Metagenomics.md

 11. [Visualization of Taxonomy with Pavian or Krona](#metavisualization)

 # **Learning objectives** <a name="objectives"></a>
-This tutorial provides a step by step command line workflow for analyzing bacterial genomes from Illumina short-read metagenomica data.
+This tutorial provides a step by step command line workflow for analyzing bacterial genomes from Illumina short-read metagenomic data.
 By following the steps, you will be able to:

 1. Conduct quality control on Illumina reads
 2. Assemble short reads into contigs using metaSPAdes.